Unity Plugin (UP) & API

 - The green Register calculates the Pi value real-time, as Circle Points and Square Points are generated

 Now we know the theory states that the more we increase the number of points generated, the closer we will get to the value of π.
 To visualise why the number of throws is important in order to get closer to π’s value, we’ve played the diagram for 1000 and then for 3000 throws.
 We then plotted the (x,y) pairs in a scatter plot.
 Here’s how these look like.

 So the more darts you throw, the more area you cover, the closer you get to a better estimation of reality.

 Games are played by people.
 People in real life.
 Moreover, games are complex systems, in which outcomes depend on more than just 2 variables.

-Instead of relying on mathematically calculated averages, in Machinations you can set your own parameters, not only at the system level, but at a simulation level (a combination of Steps and Quick Plays to perform).
-This takes you much closer to a real life outcome.
+Instead of relying on mathematically calculated averages, in Machinations you can set your own parameters, not only at the system level but at a simulation level (a combination of Steps and Batch Plays to perform).
+This takes you much closer to a real-life outcome.
 So you can better balance your games.

 The bottom line: Machinations maintains randomness as part of the equation, just like real life does.